felipegb94/HPC-Prototyping/UnifiedMemoryExperiments/CalculatePi/README.md

 make
 ```

+#### Understanding the code

+The code is not very long and is well documented.
+Stepping through it should be relatively trivial and as long as you read the comments you should be able to understand it.

+For an extensive analysis of this code please refer to the following technical report:

+ADD LINK TO TECHNICAL REPORT.
+#### Usage
 In order to choose if you want to run the serial, CPU parallel or GPU parallel version of the code modify the following lines at the top of CMakeLists.txt:

 ```